ai-researcher-cyber/ai-security-research/README.md

-Here is imformation of a glitch working in many LLM's here is the proof and patch
+Here is information of a glitch working in many LLM's here is the proof and patch